Karvaporsas/torochess/README.md

 # ToroChess ♟️

-A browser-based multiplayer chess game built with **React** (frontend) and **Node.js** (backend).
-Features real-time gameplay using Socket.io, draggable chessboard with full move validation, and ready for deployment on Azure.
+ToroChess is a browser-based chess game built with **React** (frontend) and **Node.js** (backend).
+Play against a simple bot, view move history, and enjoy a modern, responsive UI.
+The backend manages stateful games using unique game IDs.
+Multiplayer and real-time features are planned for the future.

 ## Project Structure